Schooled (novel): Plot

 Kasigi and Flora discover Cap's misspending of the school's money, and the former cancels the Halloween Dance.
 This, along with the circumstances of Cap's removal from school, and lack of further information, leads to rumors that Cap died as a result of his injuries.
 Zach and Hugh, now vilified by the students because of their plan to hurt Cap, come up with a new plan to save face by holding a "memorial service" for Cap in lieu of the cancelled Halloween Dance.
 Back on Garland, Cap begins to miss modern student life, much to Rain's chagrin.
 He decides to head back to see the Halloween Dance, oblivious as ever.
 He is picked up by Sophie, who has passed her driving exam and feels remorseful of her scornful behavior towards him, having realized who her belated gift came from.
 Cap and Sophie discover the memorial to him, and Cap reveals himself to the students, who become overjoyed with his return.
 He tells the students his time at C Average is over and performs the impressive feat of saying goodbye to each individual student, having memorized all of their names.
 This impresses even Zach, who also begins to appreciate Hugh for standing by him.
 Before he departs, Flora lectures Rain about the fallibility of the hippie lifestyle, noting how Cap misspent the school's money and how Rain cannot sustain him forever.
 Having said his goodbyes, Cap goes back to Garland with Rain.

 Later, Cap is arrested once again for driving on Garland Farm without a license and is told that he no longer has permission to drive on the property because Rain no longer owns Garland, having sold it.
 She shows up at the police station, driving a Mercedes and wearing stylish clothes.
 She tells Cap that Flora was right, and that her accident was a wake-up call to make sure Cap is taken care of, knowing she won't live forever.
 She reassures Cap however, that she has not completely sold out on the ideals of the sixties.
 She tells him that she sold Garland for seventeen million dollars, and that she has bought a condo for the two to live in and has taken inspiration from Cap's actions with the school's money to create a charitable foundation.
-In the meantime, while she oversees the transactions, she tells Cap that he'll be staying with the Donnellys again, and that he'll be able to return to C Average.
+In the meantime, while she oversees the transactions, she tells Cap that he'll be staying with the Donnelly's again, and that he'll be able to return to C Average.
 Cap is overjoyed, noting that he already knows everyone's names.

+Reception

+Booklist described Schooled as a "rewarding novel" which "features an engaging main character and some memorable moments of comedy, tenderness, and reflection".
+School Library Journal commended the novel's "well-paced narration" which compensated for "some voices falling a little flat" and that "On occasion, the volume levels of transitioning segments are uneven."